This post highlights the best events and things to do in San Francisco in January.

 Honor the iconic Civil Rights activist with a number of events happening around Martin Luther King Jr. holiday weekend.

-Here are a few activities in and around MLK day you might like to experience in celebration of Martin Luther King, Jr.
+Here are a few organizations with events and activities in and around MLK day you might take part in:

 There are multiple family-friendly activities and events leading up to the national holiday.